 What we cover together

 You’ll need to buy official practice tests (when that stage comes).
 You could buy the Official Guides if you’d like.
 All official questions are available on GMATClub for all to use.
+You can access all official questions released till date here.
 Everything else you require to do well on the test will be covered in sessions or shared with you.

 Number of sessions